tusharbhutt/Endless-Nodes/README.md

 ![textrandom](./img/randomprompts.png)

 These nodes will randomly select text from the input.
-There are two nodes, one that picks one line from the list, and one that selects *x* lines from the list.
+There are two nodes, one that picks one line from the list, and one that selects *x* number of lines from the list.
 Useful for randomly picking prompts.

 **Parameter Randomizers**

 There are three nodes: Endless Mayhem, Endless Chaos, and Endless Pandemonium.
-Both of the first two allow you to randomly select parameters such as steps, CFG value (CFG Guidance for Flux is available as well), height, width, and the seed, with minimum and maximum values.
+Each of the first two allow you to randomly select parameters such as steps, CFG value (CFG Guidance for Flux is available as well), height, width, and the seed, with minimum and maximum values.

 All nodes have a Boolean flag to set the dimensions to be divisible by 64; if left off, the dimensions will be divisible by 16.
 The Mayhem and Chaos nodes have sanity checks so if one value in a pair you put in is lower than its counterpart, they are automatically flipped.
-For example if you put in "10" for the minimum steps and put in "3" for the max instead of the "30" you probably wanted, the node will make "3" the minimum and "10" the maximum.
+For example if you put in "10" for the minimum steps and put in "3" for the maximum instead of the "30" you probably wanted, the node will make "3" the minimum and "10" the maximum.

 ![mayhem](./img/mayhem.png)

-The Mayhem node will randomly flip the height and width values on you, so the image moves from portrait to landscape, if you wish.
+The Mayhem node will optionally randomly flip the height and width values on you, so the image moves from portrait to landscape.
+Why?
+Why not?
+Actually it's based on something I jimmy rigged into a Google Colab notebook back at the dawn of widely available code for AI art ... late 2021!

 ![chaos](./img/chaos.png)

 The Chaos node allows you to select an orientation: square, portrait, landscape, or random.
-Selecting square will give you random dimensions between the minimum and maximums you set but keep the aspect ratio at 1:1.
-Otherwise, the node will give you a random aspect ratio from the list below and will use either portrait, landscape, or randomly select an orientation.
-See below for a set of images that are identical in parameters except for a randomly applied aspect ratio
+Selecting square will give you random dimensions between the minimum and maximums you set but keeps the aspect ratio at 1:1.
+Otherwise, the node will attempt to give you a random aspect ratio from the list below and will use either portrait, landscape, or randomly select an orientation.
+If it fails to find a suitable aspect ratio, it reverts to square.

+Potential aspect ratios, with the inverse ratios also available:

++ 5:4
++ 4:3 Classic
++ 7:5
++ 3:2 Classic photo
++ 8:5
++ 5:3
++ 16:9 Widescreen
++ 1.85:1 Cinema
++ 1.92:1 Instagram Stories
++ 2.2:1 70mm Cinema
++ 21:9 Ultrawide (2.33:1)
++ 2.39:1 Anamorphic
++ 2.8:1 Facebook Cover (approx.)

+See below for a set of images that are identical in parameters except for a randomly applied aspect ratio:

 ![chaosmulti](./img/chaosmulti.png)